csanchezarisa/ds-23-24-1-pr2/README.md

   - `count` function that counts the number of elements in an **Iterator** that fit a predicate
   - `toList` function that converts any data structure of DSLib into a List
 - `GraphUtils` class created.
 Contains functionalities needed to manage and query graphs.
-  - `existsRouteBetween` checks if a route exist between two ports
+  - `existConnection` checks if a route exist between two ports
 - `TestUtils` test class for Utils class